We are a caring faith community of believers who welcome and encourage your participation in spiritual growth and our supporting ministries.

 You can join us virtually for our Sunday activities!
 Please use these links if you would like to participate:

-An online Bible study led by Rev. Woo will be held every Tuesday until
+An online Bible study led by Rev. Woo will be held on Nov.
+17 and Dec.
+1, 8 and 15.

 Join us on Webex: